 Homemade taquitos will always win over store-bought taquitos.
 Hands down!
 First of all you are not limited to what you find in the freezer section.
-As much as I love chicken taquitos and steak taquitos, it’s always nice to try new fillings, it does the body good. 🙂 Hence my “Taquitos with Avocado Cilantro Cream Sauce.”
+Usually it’s just chicken or steak taquitos.
+As much as I love chicken taquitos and steak taquitos, it’s always nice to try new fillings.
+It does the body good. 😆 Hence these “Taquitos with Avocado Cilantro Cream Sauce.”
+These are made with “chorizo” a Mexican spicy sausage. 😋

-What’s great about taquitos besides the fact that they are quite easy to make is, if you are having a gathering, party or just want to keep them in the fridge for future yum yum consumption, they are pre-preparable.
+Ok another thing about taquitos…. if you are having a gathering, a party or just want to keep them in the freezer for future “yum yum” consumption, guess what?
+They are pre-preparable.
 YES!
-You can make dozens of these ahead of time and just reheat in oven!
+You can make dozens of these ahead of time and just reheat them in the oven!

 Place meat mixture closer to end of tortilla so it’s easier to roll into taquito.